 York is an incredible place to study the history of art!
 Aside from the course, there are so many opportunities – like hundreds of societies to join.
 York is unique in that it offers a large range of modules to choose from.
 This allows you to specialise and really focus on what interests you.
 More … Continue reading Look forward to History of Art at York

 Department study spaces One thing I really love about Biology at York is the availability of study spaces open just for Bioscience students.
 Areas such as the Creative Lounge are a comfortable and quiet place to work.
 This is especially useful for students like me who tend to get distracted easily!
 I really like the … Continue reading Three Things to Look Forward to About Biology at York

-Coming up to the end of my degree and reflecting on the past three years with the Environment and Geography Department has been a whirlwind of surprises.
-From creating long-lasting friendships and being taught by the world’s first-class lecturers in a variety of subjects, I’ve developed essential life skills which I can use further in … Continue reading The adventures of a lifetime start now: Environment and Geography
+Coming up to the end of my degree and reflecting on the past three years with Environment and Geography has been a whirlwind of surprises.
+From creating long-lasting friendships and being taught by the world’s first-class lecturers in a variety of subjects, I’ve developed essential life skills which I can use further in the employment … Continue reading The adventures of a lifetime start now: Environment and Geography

 Hello, my name is Alisa and I’m a first year studying Environmental Geography at the University of York.
 In this blog, I will shed light on the daily activities I normally undertake.
 Hopefully this will instill excitement and encouragement to prospective students and alike.
 In addition, I will mention one of my most enjoyable experiences … Continue reading A day in the life of an Environment student

 Trips To be honest, at the start of this course the idea of frequent field trips was daunting to me.
 I hadn’t done a geography GCSE or A-level, so I had little experience of trekking up hills in the pouring rain.
 I didn’t believe I had the desire (or the stamina) to do so.
 But … Continue reading Reasons to be Cheerful: Environment and Geography